strapi/documentation/docusaurus/docs/dev-docs/backend-customization/examples/policies.md

 ```

 :::caution
-Policies or route middlewares should be configured in the configuration of a route to actually control access.
+Policies or route middlewares should be declared in the configuration of a route to actually control access.
 Read more about routes in the [reference documentation](/dev-docs/backend-customization/routes) or see an example in the [routes cookbook](/dev-docs/backend-customization/examples/routes).
 :::

 ## Sending custom errors through policies